Let’s say I have decided to sell. Are all lease buyout companies equal?

 When I sell, how long will the transaction take?

 The typical buyout transaction takes approximately 60 days from start to finish.
-This is an average, with some taking less (down to 45 days) and some taking longer (up to 180 days).
-Some buyout companies promise quicker turnarounds- but if the company hasn’t done their due diligence, it is rare that they can close until they complete it, which typically takes 30 days or more.
+This is an average; some deals take as few as 45 days, and some can take up to 180 days to close.
+Some buyout companies promise quicker turnarounds – but if the company hasn’t done their due diligence (typically a 30+ day process), it is rare they can close until they complete it.
 It is important to establish a realistic timeframe within any letter of intent and purchase agreement that you sign.

 Is there a better time to sell?

-The lease buyout market fluctuates along with the general economy.
-You can assume that when interest rates go up, that the offers that lease buyout companies make will go down unless they have locked in the cost of their capital.
+The lease buyout market fluctuates alongside the general economy.
+You can assume that when interest rates increase, lease buyout companies will make less substantial offers unless they have locked-in the cost of their capital.
 This occurred in 2008 when the economy tanked and the lease buyout industry almost shut down.
-You can also assume that offers will go down when a material event occurs in the industry.
+You can also assume that offers will decrease when a material event occurs in the industry.
 An example of this is when AT&T and T-Mobile announced their merger in 2011; the lease buyout industry hiccupped for a few months while trying to figure out how to gauge the risk of future terminations due to the consolidation of both sets of cell sites.
 Fortunately for almost all landowners, the merger was not approved by the FCC and Department of Justice, and as a result, offers climbed back to their normal rates.

 Right now (4Q 2012), we believe that the market is as high as it is likely to ever get.
 There is currently a confluence of events occurring all together that are driving offers to amounts that haven’t been seen previously.
 It is definitely a seller’s market these days and Steel in the Air is well situated to help you take advantage of this unique market.